juliuscaesarson/Restaurant-Reservation-Analysis/README.md

 Questions to answer:
 1. Do diners book more at specific times of day?
 Specific days of the week?
 2. How far in advance do diners book?
-Does it vary depending on the reser- vation date? (e.g. Saturday reservations are booked 2 weeks ahead of time, people book 1 day ahead of time on Tuesdays).
+Does it vary depending on the reservation date? (e.g. Saturday reservations are booked 2 weeks ahead of time, people book 1 day ahead of time on Tuesdays).
 3. Does size of party affect booking behaviors or trends?
 4. Are there seasonal trends?